calliope-project/calliope/doc/user/tutorials.rst

 .. literalinclude:: ../../calliope/example_models/national_scale/model_config/techs.yaml
    :language: yaml
-   :lines: 62-71
+   :lines: 82-91

-``hvac`` has an efficiency of 0.85, so a loss during transmission of 0.15, as well as some cost definitions.
+``ac_transmission`` has an efficiency of 0.85, so a loss during transmission of 0.15, as well as some cost definitions.

 Transmission technologies (like conversion technologies) look different than other nodes, as they link the carrier at one location to the carrier at another (or, in the case of conversion, one carrier to another at the same location).
 The following figure illustrates this for the example model's transmission technology:

 .. figure:: images/node_transmission.*
    :alt: Transmission node

-   A simple transmission node with an :math:`e_eff`.
+   A simple transmission node with an :math:`e_{eff}`.

 Locations
 =========